 Further, even if it turns out that the notion of free will is "flawed," it will not follow that we have to give up the ordinary and plausibly true belief that "sometimes when we do something, we are responsible for what we are doing, as nothing or nobody forces us to act in this way; rather, we our selves desire or even choose or decide to act in this way."

 10. This indeed is what scholars nowadays are generally agreed on.
 The change of scholarly opinion is largely due to the fact that philosophical discussions, of the kind we find, for instance, Gilbert Ryle, Stanford Encyclopedia of Philosophy in Gilbert Ryle's The Concept of Mind [published in 1949], have persuaded scholars that the notion of a free will is at best a highly controversial notion.

-Historians of philosophy now recognize the distinction between the ordinary belief and technical notions of free will.
-Frede cites the influence of Gilbert Ryle for the change of opinion.
+"The fact that Plato and Aristotle never mentioned them in their frequent and elaborate discussions of the nature of the soul and the springs of conduct is due not to any perverse neglect by them of notorious ingredients of daily life but to the historical circumstance that they were not acquainted with a special hypothesis the acceptance of which rests not on the discovery, but on the postulation, of these ghostly thrusts" (The Concept of Mind, 52).
+Frede says that historians now recognize the difference between the ordinary belief and technical notion of free will.
+Frede cites, for example, the influence of Gilbert Ryle for the change.
 In chapter III ("The Will") of his Concept of Mind, he says that the "concept of volition" is a technical concept (like "phlogiston" in 18th century chemistry) that now has "no utility" (49).